gitbra/pwic/README.md

 **Pwic** is an easy-to-use stand-alone monolithic Wiki server fully written in Python and backed by SQLite.
 In the process to support the knowledge, it has some advantages for a professional use.

-** Project proficiency **
+**Project proficiency**

 - Central repository for an online and up-to-date documentation
 - Linear and undoable versioning of the documents for a proper customer's validation
-- Lean documents with no rainbow colors or overloaded revision marks
+- Lean documents with no rainbow color or overloaded revision marks
 - Display of the differences between two versions
-- New pages and broken links supervised by the project managers
+- New pages, broken links and orphaned pages supervised by the project managers
 - Follow-up of the deliverable documents
 - Unified look and feel among all the pages
-- In-text search with inclusion and exclusion
+- In-text search with inclusion, exclusion and special keywords

-** Cost effectiveness **
+**Cost effectiveness**

 - Extra fast setup
 - Low technical requirements
 - Easy backup and recovery

-** Custom use **
+**Custom use**

 - Internationalization: English
 - Customizable UI with Jinja2 templates